Mauna Loa Eruption (2022)

 Threat from volcanic activity.
-This volcanic activity has affected eastern portions of the Big Island.
-More than 700 homes have been destroyed by lava and nearly 14 square miles have been impacted.
+The 2018 volcanic activity has affected eastern portions of the Big Island.
+More than 700 homes were destroyed by lava and nearly 14 square miles were impacted.
 For many weeks, most of Hawaii Volcanoes National Park was closed after seismic activity near the park facilities sustained heavy damage due to seismic activity damaged roadways and park facilities.
-The park reopened September 22, but with limited services.
+The park reopened September 22, 2018, but with limited services.
 Visitors should drive carefully and take precautions when hiking.
 They should also bring with them snacks, plenty of drinking water, and a full tank of gas.

 Hazardous laze when lava hits the ocean.
-Because lava has entered the ocean, there is a hazard from laze (formed when hot lava hits the ocean) sending hydrochloric acid and steam with fine glass particles into the air, often carried by the wind.
+Because lava may enter the ocean during volcanic activity, there is a hazard from laze (formed when hot lava hits the ocean) sending hydrochloric acid and steam with fine glass particles into the air, often carried by the wind.
 Health hazards include lung, eye, and skin irritation, and people are asked to stay away from any ocean plume.
 Due to the laze hazard, everyone is advised to stay away from areas where lava hits the ocean, as the resulting plume travels with the wind and can change direction without warning.
-The U.S. Coast Guard is actively monitoring the area where lava is entering the ocean, and only permitted tour boats are allowed in the area.
+The U.S. Coast Guard actively monitors areas where lava enters the ocean, and only permitted tour boats would be allowed in the area.

 Danger from volcanic gas.
-Hawaiian Volcano Observatory advises everyone to be on alert as volcanic gas is traveling downwind to Lower Puna, Volcano Village, and surrounding areas.
-In areas around Lanipuna Gardens and surrounding farm lots on Pohoiki Road, the Hawaii Fire Department is reporting air quality as “condition RED,” meaning there is immediate danger to health so you should take action to limit further exposure.
-Severe conditions may exist in the area that can cause choking and the inability to breathe; people with existing respiratory problems should not be in the area.
-All schools are currently open today.
+Hawaiian Volcano Observatory advises everyone to be on alert during volcanic activity as volcanic gas travels downwind.
+Severe conditions may exist in the area that can cause choking and the inability to breathe; people with existing respiratory problems should not be in the area of volcanic activity.

 Stay informed and ready to respond.
-Residents of Lower Puna on the Big Island are advised to stay informed with the most recent information and latest updates, which can be found at the Hawaii County Civil Defense alerts page.
+Residents near volcanic activity are advised to stay informed with the most recent information and latest updates, which can be found at the Hawaii County Civil Defense alerts page.
 Comprehensive information about the risks of vog, including vog forecasts, can be found at the Hawaii Interagency Vog Information Dashboard.

 Although most of Hawaii Island remains safe, caution should be taken in or around the area of volcanic activity.
 The volcanic activity and accompanying earthquakes, tsunami risk, and sulfur dioxide (SO2) emissions pose deadly risks.
 All people in the area must pay attention to official information in order to protect themselves and their family.
 Always obey official warnings, such as orders to evacuate and tsunami warnings.

 Evacuation orders, shelters, and water supplies.
-A mandatory evacuation order exists for Leilani Estates, particularly from Pomaikai Street and eastward (see map) and other areas.
+Although there had been a mandatory evacuation order for Leilani Estates, from Pomaikai Street and eastward (see map) and other areas, there are currently no evacuation orders.
 Hawaii County maintains a map of restricted areas and roadways.

 The Department of Health is warning consumers that no mask sold in stores provides protection from these gases.
 Masks known as N-95 or dusk masks are different from those used by emergency responders and do not provide adequate protection.
 Leaving the area of volcanic activity is the best way to protect yourself and your family.
 If you live in an community affected by volcanic ash, stay indoors and keep your windows closed.